Preserving Your Rights and Freedoms

 Losing a loved one can be stressful enough without the stress involved with a will that has turned to probate court.
 Due to the length of time and inconvenience, you could end up with costly bills and lost time.
-Hence, having an experienced and compassionate Probate & Estate Planning attorney on your side is essential to make things a little easier on you.
+Hence, having an experienced and compassionate probate and estate planning attorney on your side is essential to make things a little easier on you.

-What is Probate & How Does it Work?
+What Is Probate And How Does it Work?

 Probate is the legal and financial processes involved when dealing with the property, money, and possessions of a person who has passed.
 The purpose of the probate process is to prove if a will is valid and confirm who has the authority to administer the estate on behalf of the person who passed.
 Before the executor named on the will can claim, transfer, sell, or distribute any of the assets listed, they must apply for a grant of probate.